The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Where to Stay in Manihiki

 Like anywhere in the Northern Group of the Cook Islands, visitors are looked after by their hosts.
 Hosts will arrange all of the food, drinking water, transport and experiences.
 The most common place to stay is the atoll’s formal accommodation, Manihiki Lagoon Villas.
-Otherwise, there are some guesthouses/homestays available.
+Otherwise, there are some guesthouses and homestays available.

 Manihiki Lagoon Villas